 2. A Preamp that controls which audio/video source is selected (Blu-ray Disc Player, DVD player, VCR, CD player, iPod, etc...), processes the incoming stereo/surround sound signals, and distributes audio to the channels and subwoofer output.
 Video from components (such as a DVD player) are routed to a TV.

-3. A built-in Multi-channel amplifier (5.1, 6.1, or 7.1 channels) that sends the surround sound signals and power to the speakers.
+3. A built-in Multi-channel amplifier (5, 6, 7, or 9 channels) that sends the surround sound signals and power to the speakers.
+Also, one or two preamp outputs for connection of a powered subwoofer is also provided.

 Power Ratings (WPC) - Watts Ain't EverythingADs in the newspaper for an AV receiver, always lists the Watts-Per-Channel rating.
 One receiver has 50 Watts-Per-Channel (WPC), another one has 75, and still another has 100.
 The more watts the better right?
 Not Necessarily.